developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/ocr/index.md

 <tr>
 <td>New Line (E)</td>
-<td>To create a template of multiple lines, add E between the template of each single line.</td>
+<td>To create a template of multiple lines, add an "E" between the template of each single line.</td>
 <td>999EAAAA</td>
 <td>321<br>BCAD</td>
 <td>XYZW<br>12</td>